Azure-Samples/ms-identity-ca-auth-context/README.md

 1. Open the `TodoListClient\appsettings.json` file.
 1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `TodoListClient-aspnetcore-webapi` app copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `TodoListClient-acrs-webapp` app copied from the Azure portal.
-1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of `TodoListClient-aspnetcore-webapi` copied from the Azure portal.
+1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of `TodoListClient-acrs-webapp` copied from the Azure portal.
 1. Find the key `TodoListScope` and replace the existing value with Scope.
-1. Find the key `TodoListBaseAddress` and replace the existing value with the base address of `TodoListService-aspnetcore-webapi` (by default `https://localhost:44351`).
+1. Find the key `TodoListBaseAddress` and replace the existing value with the base address of `TodoListService-acrs-webapi` (by default `https://localhost:44351`).

 ## Running the sample